AppDaemon APIs

 Used to wait for the state of an entity’s attribute

-This API call is only functional within an async function.
-It should be noted that when instanciated, the api checks immediately if its already on the required state, and if it is, it will continue.
+This API call should only be used async.
+It should be noted that when instantiated, the api checks immediately if it’s already in the required state and will continue if it is.

 - Parameters: